delta-io/delta-rs/docs/about/contributing.md

-`deltalake` is a Rust-based re-implementation of the DeltaLake protocol originally developed at DataBricks.
-The `deltalake` library has APIs in Rust and Python.
-The `deltalake` implementation has no dependencies on Java, Spark or DataBricks.
+`delta-rs` is a Rust-based re-implementation of the [Delta Lake](https://delta.io) protocol originally developed at Databricks.
+The `deltalake` library has APIs in Rust and Python, and implementation has no dependencies on Java, Spark or Databricks.

 ## Contributing